Next Cohort · Starts August 3, 2026 · Limited to 10 families

 • Your child is beginning to notice how sounds connect to words

-• You’re not sure what matters most right now
+• You are not sure what matters most right now

 The Private Assessment helps you understand what these signs mean and what to build next.